camptocamp/odoo-dj/base_scratch/README.rst

-Use disks to create songs from scratch.
+Use discs and records to create songs from scratch.

-Disks are templates for songs.
+Discs are templates for songs.